 An overview of the relevant territories and other information is available (in German language) through the Customs Information and Knowledge Management Office (Informations- und Wissensmanagement Zoll).

 The EU customs law has been under consideration for some time.
 Following a modernisation process, a recast of the Union Customs Code is now at hand: Regulation (EU) No 952/2013.
-On October 30, 2013, it came into effect and will apply from May 1, 2016.
+On October 30, 2013, it came into effect and has been applying since May 1, 2016.